gmkohler/HoundCloud/README.md

 [Details][phase-one]

-### Phase 2: Flux Architecture for songs and user 'show' page (2.5 days)
+### Phase 2: Flux Architecture for songs (1.5 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
 After the basic Flux architecture has been set up, a Song store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
 This phase will include finding a library with which I can manage the uploading and accessing of mp3s.
 This phase will include creating a song form, which will allow the user to name their songs and indicate a local file path from which to upload the song.
 Users can also edit the titles of their songs.

+[Details][phase-two]

+### Phase 3: User  and user 'show' page (1 day)
 Once this is done, I will create React views for the Songs `Index` and `IndexItem` for the user.
-At the end of Phase 2, users can search for and view other user pages and can see their activity feeds (at this point, just the songs they have uploaded).
+At the end of Phase 3, users can search for and view other user pages and can see their activity feeds (at this point, just the songs they have uploaded).
 Lastly, while constructing the views I will start using basic bootstrap for styling.

-[Details][phase-two]
+[Details][]

 ### Phase 3: Playback and further seeding (1.5 days)